 In some learning environments, you may be expected to be 'on call' alongside your practice supervisor.
 All clinical hours are recorded.
 We have stringent attendance policies to meet NMC requirements.

 Applicants should carefully consider their ability to meet the demands of travelling to placements, working shifts and completing the rigorous study requirements of the course.
-An off-duty pattern for a student might look like this:

 Learning environments within community midwifery are often some distance from the hospital services.
 For example, students placed at St Mary's Hospital may have community allocations across the Salford area, and students placed in Stockport maternity services may experience rural midwifery in the High Peak area.